tajawal/code-challenge/QA_Salesforce.md

 ### Conditions
 - Perform necessary assertions for each page and action performed.
-- Generate a report for executed tests.
+- Generate a report for executed test cases.